 Application programming interfaces (APIs) are considered to be key building blocks for all kinds of web solutions and mobile apps.
 They are constantly raging in popularity as the component-based or modular app development practices are now more popular than building apps from scratch.
-APIs needless to say, allows developers to integrate multiple features and functionalities with their web and mobile app,e solutions.
-Thanks to APIs, developers just can utilise and integrate readily to use components in their apps.
+APIs needless to say, allow developers to integrate multiple features and functionalities with their web and mobile app,e solutions.
+Thanks to APIs, developers just can utilize and integrate readily to use components in their apps.

 But since the APIs are developed by other developers and are integrated as ready to use components, they also bring a lot of security and performance issues to an app.
 APIs are often the silent killers of app performance and a harbinger of multiple security leeks and major issues.
-Any leading API integration service is aware of these issues and corresponding shortcomings.
+Any leading API integration services is aware of these issues and corresponding shortcomings.

 To address the performance and security issues created by APIs, the expert app developers and API integration services often recommend following some optimisation measures and practices that are effective to reduce these performance issues and security loopholes.
 Here we are going to explain these measures and practices.
 But before that let us spare a few words in listing the key security vulnerabilities created by APIs.